berndruecker/camunda-7-springboot-amqp-microservice-cloud-example/README.md

 - PostgreSQL/ElephantDB as cloud storage on Pivotal Web Services

 Please have a look at the [pom.xml](pom.xml) for details.
 Also note the [Application.java](src/main/java/com/camunda/demo/springboot/Application.java) as Spring Boot starter class.

+# Configuration of Camunda

+With Spring Boot Camunda gets auto-configured using defaults.
+You can easily change the configuration by providing classes according to the [docs](https://camunda.github.io/camunda-bpm-spring-boot-starter/docs/2.1.2/index.html#_process_engine_configuration).
+In this example you can see

+- [HistoryConfiguration](src/main/java/com/camunda/demo/springboot/conf/CamundaEngineHistoryConfiguration.java) that tells Camunda to save all historic data and audit logs.
+- [IdGenerator](src/main/java/com/camunda/demo/springboot/conf/CamundaIdGeneratorConfiguration.java) so that Camunda uses string UUID's instead of database generated ones, which avoids deadlock risks in cluster environments.
+- [Plugin to write some events to sysout](src/main/java/com/camunda/demo/springboot/conf/plugin/SendEventListener).
+This plugin registers a listener to get notified when new workflow instances are started or existing ones are eneded.
+In this codebase just prints a line on the console, but it would be easy to push the event to some central tracing system.
+The cool thing: Such a plugin could be packaged in an own Maven depedency, as soon it is on the classpath it will be activated and influence the core engine.

+# Using Camunda Enterprise Edition

+The example uses the community edition to allow for a quick start.
+It is easy to switch dependencies to use the Enterprise Edition as you can see in [this commit](commit/724e3db5f09f1743445c78d84e28d2fa5c0b6005).
+Just make sure you can connect to the [Camunda Nexus](https://docs.camunda.org/get-started/apache-maven/#camunda-nexus) using your enterprise credentials.

 # Testing